 Objective

 Arthritis is a chronic condition affecting hundreds of millions of people worldwide, often leading to pain and functional limitations.
-This study aimed to investigate the direct and indirect effects of pain on functional independence in individuals with arthritis.
+This study aimed to investigate the direct and indirect effects of pain on functional dependence in individuals with arthritis.
 Depressive symptoms and physical activity were examined as potential mediators of this relationship.

 Methods